California Elder Abuse Lawyer

 Civil Actions and Damages

-One of the touchstones of the Elder Abuse and Dependent Adult Civil Protection Act is its provisions authorizing enhanced damages in civil actions for physical abuse.
+One of the touchstones of the California laws of elder abuse is its provisions authorizing enhanced damages in civil actions for physical abuse.
 When a plaintiff shows by clear and convincing evidence that the defendant has engaged in either physical abuse or neglect (as defined above) and that the defendant’s behavior was reckless, oppressive, fraudulent, or malicious, the plaintiff is entitled to the following damages (in addition to those otherwise provided by law):

 - Reasonable attorney’s fees and costs